-This article describes how to use Snapshots to capture and store filesystem state of a Pouta virtual machine.
+This article describes how to use Snapshots to capture and store the file system state of a Pouta virtual machine.

 Types of snapshots

 There are two types of snapshots used in OpenStack: image (instance) snapshots and volume snapshots.
-Both snapshot types can be utilized when creating a new instance, image snapshots being the more common use case for this.
+Both snapshot types can be utilized when creating a new instance.
+Image snapshots are more common.

-Image snapshots hold the state of a given instance's root disk, and thus can typically be used as a bootable image.
-Please note that if the instance has an ephemeral disk, the contents of the ephemeral disk are not captured into the snapshot.
+Image snapshots hold the state of a given instance's root disk, and can typically be used as bootable images.
+Please note that if the instance has an ephemeral disk, the contents of the ephemeral disk are not captured in the snapshot.

-At the time of writing there is one [known issue] related to snapshots, to be fixed in a future IaaS upgrade.
+There is presently one [known issue] related to snapshots, to be fixed in a future IaaS upgrade.

-We recommend powering off an instance before taking a snapshot of it.
+We recommend powering off the instance before taking a snapshot of it.
 This is the best way to make sure the file system is captured in a consistent state.

 Please note that snapshots may not always be the optimal method of getting an instance into a predefined state.
 For longer term cloud usage, configuration automation tools should be considered.
-These mostly replace using snapshots by starting from scratch then automatically setting up relevant software and configurations.
-Examples of these tools are Ansible and Puppet.
-By using these tools one can get more of the automatization benefits of the cloud, and get the benefit of latest security updates upon instance creation (as long as CSC built images are used).
+These mostly replace snapshots by starting from scratch and then automatically setting up the relevant software and configurations.
+Ansible and Puppet are such tools.
+Using these tools, you can use the automatization benefits of the cloud more efficiently and benefit from the latest security updates upon instance creation (as long as CSC-built images are used).

-Note to CSC: add links above to configuration automation tools
+Note to CSC: add links above to the configuration automation tools.